GeorgiosGiagkas/docker-tutorial/notes.md

 `docker network disconnet <networkID>`: detacha network form container

 > Security issues: Create your apps so frontend/backend sit on the same Docker network

+### Docker Networks: DNS

+1. Do not depend on IPs as inside containers are dynamic.
+Better use DNS.
+2. Use `--link` to anable DNS on default bridge network

+> Forget IPs: Static IP's and using IP's for talking to containers is an anti-pattern.

+Solution is DNS naming.
+Docker uses by default the container name as  Host name to communicate between containers. **You can also use aliases**

+`docker container exec -it <containerName1> ping <containerName2>` : check connection between two container by pinging.

+> Bridge network does not have the DNS server build in by default. use `--link`